walterlab-um/count-photobleaching-steps/README.md

 # count-photobleaching-steps

 ## Description
-Matlab script for automated counting of stepwise photobleaching.
+Matlab script for automated counting of stepwise photobleaching in single-molecule intensity-versus-time traces.

 ## Requirements
 If using the OpenFRET format, please clone/download the OpenFRET library from https://github.com/simol-lab/OpenFRET and place the library's folder + all subdirectories on your Matlab path.